 A taste of this cheese at Eastern District, a friendly neighborhood cheese shop in Greenpoint, launched idyllic daydreams of summertime in Vermont.
-We quickly decided to make a trip north, to visit this farm, to meet the people who make this cheese, to learn a little about what they do, and why.
+We quickly decided to make a trip north, to visit this farm, to meet the people who make this cheese, to learn a little about what they do, and why they do it.

-Our day at Consider Bardwell began early on a drizzly morning with farm managers Margot Brooks and Alex Eaton, as they led the goats, waiting eagerly by the pasture gate for their morning milking, to the barn.
+Our day at Consider Bardwell begis early on a drizzly morning with farm managers Margot Brooks and Alex Eaton, as they prepare to lead the goats, waiting eagerly by the pasture gate for their morning milking, to the barn.
 Margot and Alex fell in love in college, and now collaborate on the neverending work of managing the farm’s animals and fields.

 So Margot, Alex, how did you guys end up here, doing this?